steinea/obsidian-vault/_templates/dataview_publish.md

 // Add as many filenames and queries as you'd like! const fileAndQuery = new Map([
-  [
-	"dataview-about",
-	'LIST FROM "dataview/about" SORT file.name ASC',
-  ],
-  [
-	"dataview-activity",
-	'LIST FROM "dataview/activity" AND -"dataview/activity/playingcompleted" AND -"dataview/activity/playingmost" AND -"dataview/activity/playingnext" AND -"dataview/activity/playingnow" AND -"dataview/activity/playingshortest" AND -"dataview/activity/playingstopped" AND -"dataview/activity/playingwishlist" AND -"dataview/activity/watchingfilm" AND -"dataview/activity/watchingtelevision" SORT file.name ASC',
-  ],
-  [
-	"dataview-collections",
-	'LIST FROM "dataview/collections" SORT file.name ASC',
-  ],
-  [
-	"dataview-constellation",
-	'LIST FROM "dataview/constellation" SORT file.name ASC',
-  ],

-// About dataview maps

-  [
-	"Biography",
-	'TABLE WITHOUT ID file.link AS "Biography", date AS Date FROM "about/biography" SORT date DESC', ],
-  [
-	"Now",
-	'TABLE WITHOUT ID file.link AS "Biography", date AS Date FROM "about/now" SORT date DESC', ],
-  [
-	"Personality",
-	'TABLE WITHOUT ID file.link AS "Personality", date AS Date FROM "about/personality" SORT date DESC', ],
-  [
-	"Updates",
-	'TABLE WITHOUT ID file.link AS "Updates", date AS Date FROM "about/updates" SORT date DESC', ],
 // Activity dataview maps

   [